Wonder Women (2022 film)

 Wonder Women is a 2022 Indian English-language film directed by Anjali Menon and produced by Ronnie Screwvala and Ashi Dua Sara, starring Nadiya Moidu, Nithya Menen, Parvathy Thiruvothu, Padmapriya Janakiraman, Sayanora Philip, Archana Padmini and Amruta Subhash in the lead roles.

 The film started streaming on 18 November through SonyLIV.
-Although the film was predominately in English, it also featured dialogue in different languages due to the diverse backgrounds of its characters.
+Although the film was predominantly in English, it also featured dialogue in different languages due to the diverse backgrounds of its characters.

 Premise

 Five pregnant ladies come to stay at 'Sumana', a prenatal class conducted by Nandita.
 She calls them as ‘Real superheroes’ as they get ready to embrace motherhood.
 In their quest to know the new life, they discover their true identity and the answers to their deep-rooted problems.